How to scan your old photographs

 Preserve those important moments.

 Old photographs are an incredibly meaningful part of each family’s unique journey.
 It’s so important to look back upon our past and where we came from, but unfortunately, our amazing old negatives and pictures are all too often stored away in an envelope at the back of a drawer or in a dusty storage box.
-Why not liberate your old family photographs so they can tell your family's story once again?
-Whether it’s childhood pictures or photos of your great-grandparents, these glimpses of days gone by should be cherished.
+Our ancestry helps us tell the story of who we are, so it's incredibly important to honor your old family photographs with the love they deserve.
+Let your family's story be told once again for the current generations, and many more to come.
+Whether it’s childhood pictures, photos of your great-grandparents, or family antique images, these glimpses of days gone by should be cherished.

-Remember, even with the best of storage, your negatives and photos will deteriorate over time.
-You can prevent the loss of your dearest memories by scanning your photographs, which essentially ‘freezes time’, preserving them in their current state and preventing any further discoloration or damage.
+Remember, even with the best of storage, deterioration gets the best of your negatives and photos will unfortunately decay over time.
+You can prevent the loss of your dearest memories by scanning your photographs, which essentially ‘freezes time’, preserving them in their current state so you can have copies that don't have further discoloration or damage.
 What’s more, once your treasured images are digitized, you can re-touch them to make them truly shine once again.

 1. Choose your photos